Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 Share

-When you’re a new mom, it’s daunting when making your baby registry list because you have no idea what you’re going to need versus what you think you’re going to need.
+When you’re a new mom, making your baby registry list can be daunting because you have no idea what you’re going to need versus what you think you’re going to need.
 Everybody will have different opinions and answers on what they need and don’t need.
 For instance, do you need that wipe warmer?
 Everyone I asked said no. We did because the wipe’s warmth kept my son from peeing in our faces during a diaper change.

-When you’re registering for everything you think you’ll need for home, you’re also registering for things you think you’ll need on the go, like a diaper bag and all the essentials.
-But what essentials do you need in a diaper bag for a baby or what should you pack for a toddler?
+When you register for everything you think you’ll need for home, you’re also registering for things you think you’ll need on the go, like a diaper bag and all the essentials.
+But what essentials do you need in a diaper bag for a baby, or what should you pack for a toddler?
 And what can stay home?
-We’ve curated a list of tips to not over-pack your diaper bag because nothing is worse than trying to lug a newborn or toddler in addition to 60 pounds of items.
-There’s no need to feel like a pack mule, mama.

 How to Pack a Diaper Bag for a Baby